jab/galerts/docs/README.rst

     >>> alert.deliver
     'feed'

-Google Alerts feeds update continuously, and our alert object's :attr:`freq` attribute has been updated to reflect this::
+Google Alerts feeds update continuously, and our alert object's ``freq`` attribute has been updated to reflect this::

     >>> alert.freq